Toward a Three-dimensional Counterpart of Cruse's Theorem: Proof of Theorem

 The $k$-coloring of $G$ induces a $\gamma$-coloring of $H'\cong H$.
 For $i\in [k]$, let $c_i$ and $d_i$ be the number of edges of $G$ colored $i$ with exactly 1 and 0 vertices, respectively, in $X$.
 We have

 Therefore,

 Since $d_i\geq 0$ for $i\in [k]$, we have

 To prove the sufficiency, suppose that a $k$-coloring of $F$ is given and that there exists a $\gamma$-coloring of $H$ such that \eqref{mainlistcond} holds.
-Let $G_1$ be obtained by adding a new vertex $\alpha$ and the following multi-set
+Let $G_1$ be obtained by adding a new vertex $\alpha$ and the following multiset

 of edges to $F$.
-In other words, for each pair of distinct vertices $u,v\in X$, we add $\lambda \Big(|Y|-|X|\Big)$ copies of an edge of the form $\alpha u v$ to $G_1$.
+In other words, for each pair of distinct vertices $u,v\in X$, we add $\lambda ( n-m)$ copies of an edge of the form $\alpha u v$ to $G_1$.
 We use the $\gamma$-coloring of each edge $uv$ of $H$ to color the corresponding edge $\alpha u v$ of $G_1$.
 Observe that for $i\in [k]$,